Book a Demo

 5. Sales teams get stuck in manual loops

-Sales reps often become their own data analysts—spending hours pulling prices from emails, double-checking costs with production teams, or updating internal sheets.
+Sales reps often become their own data analysts, spending hours pulling prices from emails, double-checking costs with production teams, or updating internal sheets.
 It’s a huge drain on productivity.

 Your reps end up spending more time double-checking numbers than actually selling.
 This manual work kills productivity, creates errors, and saps morale.
+Reducing manual work is one of the best ways to increase sales as a concrete producer

 While your business doesn’t have control over the current price of construction materials, what you can control is how prepared you are for the volatility when it does arrive.